Alignak-monitoring/alignak-doc/source/04_configuration/arbiter.rst

 ==================================== ======= ======= ======== =============================================================
 Variable name                        Type    default Required Short description
 ==================================== ======= ======= ======== =============================================================
-receiver_name                        string          yes      Nome of receiver address                              string          yes      dns name or ip address port                                 integer  7773   no       port of the daemon spare                                boolean  0      no       set 1 if it's a spare
+receiver_name                        string          yes      Name of receiver address                              string          yes      dns name or ip address port                                 integer  7773   no       port of the daemon spare                                boolean  0      no       set 1 if it's a spare